yurii-uhlanov-intellecteu/ecdsa-node/readme.md

 2. Run `npm install` to install all the depedencies
 3. Run `npm run dev` to start the application
 4. Now you should be able to visit the app at http://127.0.0.1:5173/
+5. Create several private-public key pairs by running `node scripts/generateKeyPair.js`

 ### Server

 The server folder contains a node.js server using [express](https://expressjs.com/).
 To run the server, follow these steps:

 1. Open a terminal within the `/server` folder
+2. Replace the public keys in the `balances` object in the `index.js` file with the onces you generated before
-2. Run `npm install` to install all the depedencies
+3. Run `npm install` to install all the depedencies
-3. Run `node index` to start the server
+4. Run `node index` to start the server

 The application should connect to the default server port (3042) automatically!